 The most effective ways to develop a secure attachment with your baby are for you to respond to your baby’s cues, do your best to soothe them, and manage your own stress.
 This means taking actions when your baby is hungry, tired, or has a wet diaper.
 When your baby is fussy or upset, you should do what you can to try to calm them down.
 The 5 S’s are a popular and effective technique for calming fussy newborns.
 Of course these techniques will not always work and sometimes your baby may continue to fuss no matter what you do.
 During these times it’s important to remain calm, avoid beating yourself up, and remember that you are doing your best.
 By being present for your baby, you are showing them that they can depend on you.

-Tips for bonding with your baby
+Tips for bonding with your infant

 - Take care of yourself